From breathlessness to joint & muscle pain, these are some of the symptoms associated with Long COVID that you need to know about

-Unfortunately, there’s currently no way to predict how long recovery from Long COVID will take.
-Recovery time is different for everyone and no one knows exactly how long it can last for.
-Scientists across the world are working hard to find out more about what happens to people as they recover and how to help ease symptoms.
+Unfortunately, there’s currently no way to predict how long recovery from Long COVID will take. and some symptoms may improve quickly whilst others may last longer.
 If you’re worried about lasting, new or changes to your symptoms then speak with your GP.

 The NHS now has a Long COVID Service and a COVID Recovery Programme.
 Your GP will ask you about your symptoms, and the impact they have on your day-to-day life.
 They might suggest tests to find out more about your symptoms, and also to help to rule out other things that might be causing them.